oeriu/violetta/README.md

 1. Download live image at https://voidlinux.org/download/
 2. Flash the iso to usb stick using Rufus or `dd`
 3. Change Boot Order to usb stick
-4. (OPTIONAL) If issues are happening, edit boot options
+4. (Optional) If issues are happening, edit boot options

     black screen? add `nomodeset` to boot options